 - Use a credit card that offers you rewards, and make all your purchases with it – instead of using cash or a debit card.

 Wondering what credit cards give you the best perks?
-Check out the following Minority Mindset articles to find out!
+Check out the following Minority Mindset-approved credit cards: